matvm1/dev-portfolio/README.md

 # Portfolio Website

-This portfolio website was built using an open-source template with modifications to fit my needs.
+This portfolio website was built using an open-source template with personalized modifications.

 ## Acknowledgments